 John Michael Caldwell (1951-1998) became the first archivist for the Carl Albert Center Congressional Archives at Oklahoma University in 1979.
 He initiated an award-winning series of traveling exhibits on Oklahoma and the U.S. Congress.
 He also obtained an Andrew W. Mellon Foundation Archival Fellowship award for the Center through the National Historical Publications and Records Commission and administered a grant program for visiting scholars.

 In 1992 Caldwell left OU to accept a faculty appointment in geography at his alma mater, Louisiana Tech University in Ruston.
 There, he received the F. Jay Taylor-Tech Foundation Undergraduate Teaching Award in 1998.

 The John Michael Caldwell Student Scholarship was established in 1998 in memory of a former officer and board member of SSA.
 It is intended to help an SSA member enrolled in a graduate archival education program attend the SSA Annual Meeting.
 It pays registration and will reimburse up to $600 for travel, lodging, and per diem expenses.

 To be eligible you must be an SSA member enrolled in a library, archives, or public history program within the society's region.
-The annual application deadline is February 21st and applications should be sent to the chair of the Scholarships Committee
+The application deadline is February 20, 2015 and applications should be sent to the chair of the Scholarships Committee